ahossu/Vianu-Hack-Lessons/2024-oct-19/Introbof/solution/solution.md

 Notice that the program will read the flag from a file if we somehow manage to break from the `while(1)` loop.

-We also notice that if `x!=0`, the code will the "infinite" loop:
+We also notice that if `x!=0`, the code will exit the "infinite" loop:

 ```C
 int main() {